Yasuaki-Ito/GANSU/fci_mpi/README.md

-# Source Code for

 # GPU-Accelerated Full Configuration Interaction for 1.7 Trillion Determinants

-This repository contains the source code accompanying the manuscript:
+This directory contains the implementation accompanying the manuscript.

-**"GPU-Accelerated Full Configuration Interaction for 1.7 Trillion Determinants"**

 The implementation provides a distributed-memory Full Configuration Interaction (FCI) solver accelerated by NVIDIA GPUs using CUDA, cuBLAS, NCCL, and MPI.